 Hartford offers other benefits too!

-COBRA coverage is offered to employees who leave the County because of voluntary resignation, retirement, or termination from the plan (due to divorce, age, or death of an employee).
+COBRA coverage is offered to employees who leave Salt Lake County because of voluntary resignation, retirement, or termination from the plan (due to divorce, age, or death of an employee).
 For more information about COBRA rates, coverage, or

 how to enroll, contact ASI at 877-388-8331

-Salt Lake County offers coverage to a non-spouse or Adult Designee.
-An adult designee can be your significant other to whom you are not married or a family member over age 18 with whom you share a relationship.
+Salt Lake County offers coverage to a non-spouse or adult designee.
+An adult designee can be your significant other to whom you are not married or a family member with whom you share a relationship.
 In order to

-qualify, you and your designee must meet certain criteria.
+qualify, you and your designee must meet certain criteria which includes neither of you being married to someone else, over age 18, and joint expenses .
 Remember, the IRS taxes an "imputed value" to this benefit, which will include an additional cost to your paycheck.
 For more information please email

 email@example.com or call 385-468-0580.